astronomerdamo/pydcf/README.md

 * lag_range_high : high end of the range to be explored
 * lag_bin_width : width of lag bin, dt

+The choice of lag range is really up to you, the only thing dcf.py requires is that lag_range_low is less than lag_range_high.
+Specify the lag range in the same units as your data, for example if you have a time series which has units of seconds the then use seconds for the lag range.

+The choice for lag bin width is more subtle.
+It's worth mentioning that the DCF doesn't interpolate your data - it interpolates the correlation coefficient according to how you tune the bin width.
+However, this does not mean you should choose the finest bin resolution you can.
+If resolution is finer than the average resolution of your data the program breaks.
+Choose a bin width that is too coarse and you may miss important details.

+####General Guidelines for Choosing Bin Width

+* Start with a larger bin size and work down to smaller scales as opposed to small first.
+* Never choose a bin width below the average time resolution of your data - the program breaks.
+* Good starting spot might be ~10 x average time resolution of your data.
+* Consider bin width on a case by case basis.

 ###Additional Settings

 Optional arguments may be passed to dcf.py: